Beanball

 "Beanball" is a colloquialism used in baseball, for a ball thrown at an opposing player with the intention of striking them such as to cause harm, often connoting a throw at the player's head (or "bean" in old-fashioned slang).
 A pitcher who throws beanballs often is known as a "headhunter".
 The term may be applied to any sport in which a player on one team regularly attempts to throw a ball toward the general vicinity of a player of the opposite team, but is typically expected not to hit that player with the ball.
 In cricket, the equivalent term is "beamer".
-Some people use the term "beaner", though that usage is discouraged due to its use as an ethnic slur in the United States.
+Some people use the term "beaner", though that usage is discouraged due to the term also being an ethnic slur in the United States.

 Baseball

 In baseball, a beanball is a pitch, similar to a brushback pitch but actually intended to hit the batter as it is thrown at the head.
 It is rarely used as a strategic weapon, and is usually an act of anger and frustration; however, batters facing known headhunters are given a reason to fear a beanball and may alter their approach to hitting in the interests of self-protection, perhaps giving some strategic advantage to the pitcher.
 Some pitchers have been known to throw beanballs in response to giving up home runs.
 Teams with heated rivalries often find several beanballs exchanged in a season.

 Beanballs can sometimes lead to fights, charging the mound, and bench-clearing brawls.
-Because of the hazards of the pitch and the possibility of fights, umpires will now often warn teams, after beanballs or fights have occurred, that any pitcher who throws at a batter will be ejected from the game with a mandatory one day suspension for the pitcher's manager.
+Because of the hazards of the pitch and the possibility of fights, umpires will now often warn teams, after beanballs or fights have occurred, that any pitcher who throws at a batter will be ejected from the game with a mandatory one-day suspension for the pitcher's manager.
 Throwing at batters can sometimes lead to suspension for a number of games as well.
 Managers may also be ejected if, in the umpire's judgment, they encouraged their pitcher to throw a beanball.